IAM-VENGEANCE/gift-/README.md

 ## Overview

 Welcome to the Gift Recommendation Website repository!
-This collaborative project, crafted by @Yashvisharma1204, Punit Kumar, and Hardik Choudhary, is a delightful platform designed to assist users in finding the perfect gift recommendations.
+This collaborative project, crafted by Pratik Deokar, Om Patil, and Harshwardhan, is a delightful platform designed to assist users in finding the perfect gift recommendations.
 Leveraging HTML, CSS, and JavaScript, we aimed to create a visually pleasing and interactive experience for users.

 ## Project Highlights